Introduction

 History

 The introduction of an unauthorized regional ensign took place in 1982.
 This informal ensign was probably planned by Andre Paturel.
-Paturel was a merchant in the territory who modified the symbol blueprinted by some Leon Joner.
+Paturel was a merchant in the territory who modified the symbol blueprinted by Leon Joner.

 National symbol(s): 16th-century sailing ship